-Sometime in 2010, as I was walking to the store, I felt a sudden weakness on my left leg, it took me by surprise and fell on the ground.
-I immediately stood back up, dusted myself off, and went about my way.
+Sometime in 2010, as I was walking to the store, I felt a sudden weakness in my left leg; it took me by surprise, and I fell to the ground.
+I immediately stood back up, dusted myself off, and went.
 I attributed it to a simple spasm- no big deal, I thought.
-A few months later, the same thing happened, this time, my calf was solid as a rock.
+A few months later, the same thing happened; my calf was solid as a rock this time.
 I told myself that perhaps my body needed more potassium, or maybe I was dehydrated.
-I ignored it once again until one day; both legs gave out on me.
+I ignored it once again until one day, both legs gave out on me.

 The Stress of the Unknown

 I knew something was amiss.
-I decided to see my primary Doctor, and after a few tests, I was sent to the neurologist, I started to get nervous.
-The initial diagnosis was multiple sclerosis, a potentially disabling disease of the brain and spinal cord.
-My nervousness turned into panic, as you can imagine.
-I can handle pain, my pain threshold is high, but I am not as tough emotionally and mentally.
+I decided to see my primary Doctor, and after a few tests, I was sent to a neurologist.
+I started to get nervous.
+The initial diagnosis was multiple sclerosis, a potentially disabling brain and spinal cord disease.
+My nervousness turned into panic, as anyone could imagine.
+I can handle pain, and my pain threshold is high, but I am not as tough emotionally and mentally.
 I started thinking of the worse possible scenarios.
-I thought about how this illness will change my life, how my family will be affected, and how it could stop me from doing the things I love.
+I thought about how this illness would change my life, how my family would be affected, and how it could stop me from doing what I love.

-Though some of the tests said it was indeed MS, some said; otherwise, I was a bit relieved, but we were back to square one.
+Though some of the tests revealed it was indeed MS, some revealed; otherwise, I was a bit relieved, but we were back to square one.
 I was sent to different specialists for years, and as the years went by, my symptoms progressed, and my stress level skyrocketed, making my symptoms worse.
-The spasms had gone from my legs to my torso to my vocal cords, making it hard to speak at times.
-My body would twist involuntarily, and my ankles would twist like pretzels, bringing tears to my eyes.
+The spasms had gone from my legs to my torso to my vocal cords, making it sometimes hard to speak.
+My body would twist involuntarily, and my ankles would twist in like pretzels, bringing tears to my eyes.
 My family did not know what to do or how to help me.

 One day, some unusual symptoms manifested.
-It wasn’t something I’ve experienced before.
+It wasn’t something I’d experienced before.
 The left side of my face drooped.
-I was confused, I had difficult time concentrating, retrieving words, and when I was finally able to speak, nothing made sense.
+I was confused, I had difficulty concentrating and retrieving words, and nothing made sense when I could finally speak.
 It was a petrifying experience.
-Stroke most likely was the culprit my neurologist told me, but it started to happen quite often, things were not making sense.
+My neurologist told me that stroke was most likely the culprit, but it started to happen quite often.
+Now, things were not making sense.

-After years of seeking answers and being given a different diagnosis, I was finally diagnosed with Dystonia, a rare neurological movement disorder that causes muscle contractions.
-Added to the diagnosis was Hemiplegic migraine, another rare type of neurological condition where a headache is accompanied by muscle weakness and other symptoms that mimic stroke.
+After years of seeking answers and being diagnosed differently, I was finally diagnosed with Dystonia, a rare neurological movement disorder that causes muscle contractions.
+Added to the diagnosis was Hemiplegic migraine, another rare neurological condition with a headache accompanied by muscle weakness and other symptoms that mimic stroke.
 Both symptoms overlapped with each other, one triggering the other at times.
-Everything made sense.
+Now everything was making sense.

-Though medication controls both conditions, there is no cure for Dystonia, and when I go through dystonia storm, there’s nothing I can do, but to ride it ’til it passes.
-Sometimes I could not help but feel sorry for myself; I, more than most, know full well how self-pity can affect one’s life.
-The negative thoughts and feelings added to my stress and in return, made my symptoms worse.
+Though medication controls both conditions, there is no cure for Dystonia, and when I go through dystonia storms, there’s nothing I can do but ride it ’til it passes.
+Sometimes I could not help but feel sorry for myself; more than most, I know how self-pity can affect one’s life.
+The negative thoughts and feelings added to my stress and, in return, made my symptoms worse.

 Pride Took Over